 After delivery, the malware must exploit the vulnerability to be installed on the attacked system (infiltration).
 From the Common Weaknesses Enumeration section of the National Vulnerability Database, here are definitions of three, often cited types of vulnerabilities – that is, means by which malware can infiltrate:

 - Buffer Overflows: Buffer overflows and other buffer boundary errors in which a program attempts to put more data in a buffer than the buffer can hold, or when a program attempts to put data in a memory area outside of the boundaries of the buffer.

-- Cross Site Scripting (XSS): Failure of a site to validate, filter, or encode user input before returning it to another user’s web client.
+- Cross Site Scripting (XSS): Failure of a website to validate, filter, or encode user input (from a bad actor) before returning it to another user’s (the victim) web client.

 - Code Injection: Causing a system to read an attacker-controlled file and execute arbitrary code within that file.
 Includes PHP remote file inclusion, uploading of files with executable extensions, insertion of code into executable files, and others.

 There are many vulnerabilities in code everywhere, and more are being created (and patched or corrected) all the time.
 By contrast, there are only a relatively small number of fundamental vulnerability types, such as the three above.

 Malware Goes to Work